 - Discuss advantages and disadvantages of night sedation with patient.

-- Prescribe zopiclone 3.75-7.5mg at night, preferably in the 'once only' part of the prescription form - see cautions below.
+- Prescribe zopiclone 3.75-7.5mg at night, preferably as 'once only' on the prescription form or on HEPMA (hospital electronic prescribing medicines administration) - see cautions below.

 - If prescribing zopiclone regularly, review daily and stop after the shortest possible time.